algolia/public-custom-zendesk-search/README.md

 You can find everything related to the **autocomplete** search in `src/autocomplete.tsx`.
 We are using Algolia's [autocomplete library](https://www.algolia.com/doc/ui-libraries/autocomplete/api-reference/autocomplete-js/autocomplete/) to develop our autocomplete and are leveraging some styles from [DocSearch](https://github.com/algolia/DocSearch).

 You can find everything related to the **ticket form** input search in `src/ticketForm.tsx`.
-It's basically a mini app written using `preact` and using some components from Algolia [Satellite](https://github.com/algolia/satellite).
+It's basically a mini app written using `preact`.

 You can find the **config** variables in `src/constants.ts`.
 See [configuration](#configuration).

 Don't forget to update the tests in `src/__tests__`if needed. `Jest` and [`Testing Library`](https://testing-library.com/docs/) are used for testing.

 <br>